rmjordas/alys/docs/FAQ.md

 the custom navigation bar only shows when there is a `nav` element and it has a `role` attribute set to `navigation`.

-The most essential elements on your web page should be:
+If you want to use `alys` default layout, the most essential elements on your web page should be:

 ```html
 <body>